AlexsLemonade/refinebio-processor-documentation/salmon.md

 test steps:
 - calls `prepare_job`
+    - creates all prerequisites for the salmon pipeline to be run including:
+        - ProcessorJob
+        - Sample
+        - OriginalFiles
+        - OrganismIndex
 - creates a dummy `job_context` with one OriginalFile
 - calls `salmon._prepare_files` to prepare the OriginalFile before determining the index length
 - calls `salmon._determine_index_length`
 - asserts that the raw index length is correctly set
-- asserts that the indexl length is correctly set
+- asserts that the index length is correctly set

 ### `test_salmon_determine_index_length_double_read`